sbmlteam/deviser/docs/src/source/defining_package.rst

 The Assignment class illustrates a slightly more complex scenario.
 Here it derives from the baseClass FooRule and adds an attribute ‘variable’ that is a reference to a FooParameter.
-It have also acts as a base class for two further classes FooRate and FooAssignment.
-Figure :num:`fig-uml-foo-rules` shows the hierarchy and :ref:`SBML snippet 5<sbml-5>` the resulting XML.
+It have also acts as a base class for two further classes FooRate and FooAssignment. :numref:`fig-uml-foo-rules` shows the hierarchy and :ref:`SBML snippet 5<sbml-5>` the resulting XML.

 .. _fig-uml-foo-rules: